-Dusun Kuning Waterfall (also known as Yellow Waterfall) is one of the few remaining hidden gems left in Bali!
+Dusun Kuning Waterfall (also known as Yellow Waterfall) is one of the few remaining hidden waterfalls in Bali!

 If you’re planning a 3-day trip to Ubud, Dusun Kuning Waterfall should definitely be on top of your list!
 Located only 40 minutes from Ubud, in the middle of a lush tropical jungle, the 20-meter waterfall is the perfect place to visit if you want to skip the crowds.